AkshayJaitly/Boston-AirBnb-Analysis/README.md

 # Boston AirBnb Data Analysis
-Analysing the Boston Data for Airbnb
+Analysing the Boston Data for Airbnb.
+The blog post is here https://medium.com/@aj455/boston-airbnb-data-analysis-43c38b1cfae5

 ## Motivation
 This project was created as part of Udacity's Data Scientist nanodegree.
 Here I have analyzed Boston Airbnb Open Data following CRISP-DM methodology.
 Airbnb data for other cities have the same format.
 So the same understandings and code can be applied to Airbnb dataset of any other city.